Rap star G Herbo arrested in Chicago over alleged illegal gun possession

 Wright was arrested for unlawfully possessing a gun in the South Loop in 2018 after his limousine driver tipped off police that he and two others had weapons.
 He pleaded guilty to a felony gun possession charge and completed a two-year probation term, court records show.

-A year later, he was charged with simple battery in Atlanta following an alleged physical altercation with Ariana “Ari” Fletcher, the mother of his son.
+A year later, he was charged with misdemeanor battery in Atlanta following an alleged physical altercation with Ariana “Ari” Fletcher, the mother of his son.

-An assistant state’s attorney declined to press felony charges for the newly alleged illegal gun possession Monday morning, the police report shows.
+An assistant state’s attorney declined to press felony charges for the newly alleged illegal gun possession early Monday, the police report shows.
 A judge set Wright’s bond at $5,000 and he was released later Monday.

 Wright, who grew up in a part of the South Shore neighborhood known as “Terror Town,” is scheduled to next appear in court Aug.
 1. His attorney did not immediately reply to a request for comment on the rapper’s arrest and charge Monday.